Narasimha1997/pyMigrate/README.md

 dependencies automatically identified and installed.
 You can also use this tool to generate requirements.txt for your python code base, in general, this tool will help you to bring your old/hobby python codebase to production/distribution.

+**Note**: As of now, the dependencies are identified based on module names, not the package name.
+Therefore, any the dependencies will be properly listed in requirements.txt only if package name == module name, this is because the python runtime operates at modules level, while pip works at package level, the package can have a different name than the module.
+We are still looking for a better/possible approaches to mitigate this issue.
+As of now, you many have to manually change the generated requirements.txt for some packages that are not properly identified.

 ## Features:
 1. A simple CLI tool.
 2. Creates and installs a virtual environment automatically.